openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 gzflush(flush: CompressFlushMode): Promise&lt;ReturnStatus&gt;

-Refreshes all suspended output to the file.
+Flushes all pending output into a compressed file.
+This API uses a promise to return the result.
+The result state is returned.

 **Atomic service API**: This API can be used in atomic services since API version 12.